ThobesForBros/Wired-for-Perfection/perfectionism.md

 **FADE IN:**

 *A dimly lit gym, illuminated by the glow of overhead fluorescents.
 The rhythmic CLANK of weights and hushed chatter fill the air.
 KAMAL is mid-rep on the leg press machine, his face contorted with exertion.
 Sweat beads on his forehead, muscles strained.
-His best friend, SAIF, and another friend, JAZAM, linger nearby.*
+SAIF, and another friend, JAZAM, linger nearby.*

 **SAIF**
 Dude, you’ve been at this for hours.
 Take a break.